Butanium/monte-carlo-tree-search-TSP/README.md

-My point with MCTS is to use the approach described in [this paper](http://sasimi.jp/new/sasimi2016/files/archive/pdf/p352_R4-14.pdf) and try to see if adding some 2-opt in playouts and reduce their size, can end up in a better result.
+My point with MCTS is to use the approach described in [this paper](http://sasimi.jp/new/sasimi2016/files/archive/pdf/p352_R4-14.pdf) and try to see if adding some 2-opt in playouts and doing some other modifications, can end up in a better result.

 ## How can I test it ?

 If you don't want to use dune you can still run an old version of the project online - see toplevel release.
+Note that it's a very old release and that a lot of things changed

 If you have dune, be sure that the Graphics library is installed in your opam switch